PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 08:30:01
+Last updated: 2024-04-06 08:30:33
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: I will put you under the jail. - Hank Schrader